octoml/mlops/docs/mlperf.automation/platform/nvidia-jetson-nano.md

 ## Notes

-* [20210420] Grigori tested ck-venv to prepare CK virtual environment and build several python versions - it worked fine.
+* [20210420] Grigori tested ck venv to prepare CK virtual environment and build several python versions - it worked fine.

 * [20210420] Grigori managed to build the latest loadgen